polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 ### #[pallet::call]

-The `#[pallet::call]` is required to implement the dispatchable functions for a pallet.
-Each dispatchable function must:
+The `#[pallet::call]` is required to implement the functions that can be dispatched to the runtime for a pallet.
+Each function must:

 - define a weight with the `#[pallet::weight($expr)]` attribute
 - have its first argument as `origin: OriginFor<T>`